Frozen Royalty Photographers

 David Sheehan is a deft automobile mechanic, but is an equally qualified photographer as well, having shot live action sports, special events, portraits, still life, architecture, landscape, street art and nature.

-The 45-year-old native of Los Angeles, California is Frozen Royalty’s primary photographer, and is responsible for the vast majority of the photographs you’ll see on this site.
+The 45-year-old native of Los Angeles, California who runs CaliShooterOne Photography, is Frozen Royalty’s primary photographer, and is responsible for the vast majority of the photographs you’ll see on this site.

 Some of the more iconic hockey-related events Sheehan has photographed include:

 - Los Angeles Kings 2014 Stanley Cup Championship Parade and Celebration/Rally, June 2014

 - National Hockey League’s Stadium Series game featuring the Anaheim Ducks and the Los Angeles Kings at Dodger Stadium, January 2014